cmaldonadoa/cc3002-pinball/README.md

 ### Visitor Pattern

-Whenever an objects needs to make a change in another object, it will notify the _Game_ instance with message to do this change.
-This message will be a _Visitor,_ which will do the change to the current game.
+Whenever an objects needs to make a change to another object, it will notify the _Game_ instance with a message to do this change.
+This message will be a _Visitor_, which will do the change to the current game.

 The main objective of the visitors implemented are:

 * Trigger a bonus.
 * Update the game when a hittable object has been hit.
 * Reset targets.

+## Graphic Design

+For the graphic part of the game it was used the factory pattern, to implement every element of the game: Bumpers, Targets, Flippers, Ball and Walls.
+It has the score and balls left on a side, and the running game on the other.

+Every element implemented by the factory has a specific type.

+## Features

+These are the major and minor features implemented.

+#### Separated movement of the flippers
+Every flipper has an independent movement, depending on the key pressed: A for the left flipper, and D for the right flipper.

+#### Color change on target drop
+Whenever a target is dropped, it will turn gray, and when its reactivated, it will go back to its original color.

+#### Color change on bumper update
+Whenever a bumper is upgraded, it will turn yellow, and when its downgraded, it will go back to its original color.

+#### Different sounds on hitting different targets or bumpers
+Every target and bumper makes a different sound when hit.
+The targets only make sound when active.

+#### Sound when triggering a bonus
+Every bonus makes the same sound when triggered.

+## Running the game

+To run the game, its only necessary to run PinballApp.java, which is the main controller of the game.

+### Keyboard Binds

+* **A** - Left Flipper
+* **D** - Right Flipper
+* **N** - New Table
+* **SPACE** - Launch Ball

 ## Built With